Getting to Know Travel Photography from the Inside Out

 Research about your travel photography destination

-Talk to people, read books, visit travel blogs, etc. Every minute you invest on planning is time you will save when you are on the ground.
+Talk to people, read books, visit travel blogs, read experiences from other photographers etc. Every minute you invest on planning is time you will save when you are on the ground.
 History, local currency, local infrastructures or languages used are basics for understanding what you are going to visit.

 Be respectful at any moment, some photography ideas may seem very reasonable to you but they can cause you a problem or two.
 If you want a portrait of someone, try to ask in the local language, no matter how initially difficult it may seem.
 You can have a hard time to get permission for taking a picture of them isolated, so be patient and easy-going.